PuttingTheDnDInTDD/EverCraft-Kata/README.markdown

 - attacks roll is increased by 1 for every level instead of every other level
 - has 10 hit points per level instead of 5

-As a player I want to play a rogue so that I can defeat by enemies with finesse
+As a player I want to play a rogue so that I can defeat my enemies with finesse

 - does triple damage on critical hits
 - ignores an opponents Dexterity modifier (if positive) to Armor Class when attacking